aSemy/mobiquity-packing-challenge/README.md

 ## Running

-Main class is Packer.pack(filepath).
+Main class is [Packer.java](https://github.com/aSemy/mobiquity-packing-challenge/blob/master/src/main/java/com/mobiquityinc/packer/Packer.java).
+The method `pack(filepath)` can be called to process a file.
 This must be passed the location of a file with valid data.

 Data must be formatted so that each line is an independent problem to be solved.
 The expected encoding is UTF-8.